Automorphic forms for some even unimodular lattices: Introduction

 Hentschel, Krieg and Nebe \cite{HKN} studied a genus of $5$ classes of Hermitian lattices of rank $12$ over the ring of integers of $E=\Q(\sqrt{-3})$, even and unimodular over $\Z$.
 The Hecke operator $T_{(2)}$ on the associated space of algebraic modular forms was diagonalised in \cite{DS}.
 In Proposition \ref{propherm}, for each eigenspace we determine the first non-vanishing (Hermitian) theta series, in particular confirming a conjecture of Hentschel, Krieg and Nebe that one of them is a degree-$4$ Hermitian Ikeda lift (up to scaling).
 We also identify one as an Hermitian Miyawaki lift, as studied by Atobe and Kojima \cite{AK}.
 For our purposes, we put together an Hermitian analogue of B\"ocherer's theorem (Proposition \ref{eigenthetaHerm}(3)), making use of some work of Lanphier and Urtis \cite{LU}, among others.
 To get from theta series to global Arthur parameters, the analogue of Rallis's theorem that we need (Proposition \ref{eigenthetaHerm}(1),(2)) is covered by work of Y. Liu \cite{Liu}.

 In \S 2 we introduce some preliminaries on even unimodular lattices (over $\ZZ$), algebraic modular forms, local Langlands parameters, global Arthur parameters, theta series, Ikeda and Miyawaki lifts.
 In \S 3 we review briefly the work of Chenevier and Lannes on the Niemeier lattices.
 After some preliminaries in \S 4 on even unimodular lattices over real quadratic fields, in \S 5 we review the work of Ikeda and Yamana on $\Q(\sqrt{2})$.
 In \S 6 we further warm up with even unimodular lattices of rank $8$ for $\Q(\sqrt{5})$, where there are only $2$ classes in the genus. \S 7 deals with the more substantial case of the $15$ classes for rank $12$ for $\Q(\sqrt{5})$.
 We introduce the Hilbert modular forms involved, before presenting the Hecke eigenvalues for $T_{(\sqrt{5})}$ and $T_{(2)}$, conjecturing the global Arthur parameters, and proving what we can about them and the degrees via theta series.
 Then we look at the congruences mentioned above. \S 8 is about $E=\Q(\sqrt{3})$.
-After preliminaries in \S 9 on Hermitian lattices, even and unimodular over $\Z$, in \S 10 we look at the case $E=\Q(\sqrt{-3})$, rank $12$.
+In \S 9 we consider to what extent we have covered all the interesting examples amenable to computation, and have a brief look at one or two more, with $E=\Q(\sqrt{7})$ and $\Q(\sqrt{11})$.
+After preliminaries in \S 10 on Hermitian lattices, even and unimodular over $\Z$, in \S 11 we look at the case $E=\Q(\sqrt{-3})$, rank $12$.

+All the computed neighbour matrices used but not included in the paper, and their characteristic polynomials, may be found at the second-named author's webpage \url{https://www.danfretwell.com/kneser}.

 We are grateful to G. Chenevier for his suggestion, in response to \cite{DS}, to adapt the methods of Ikeda \cite[\S 7]{I2} to Hermitian lattices.
-We thank him and O. Ta\"ibi for their comments on an earlier version of this paper.
+We thank him, O. Ta\"ibi and an anonymous referee for their comments on an earlier version of this paper.
 We thank also H. Hida for informing us of the work of Naganuma, M. Kirschmer, for advice on using his Magma code for neighbours over number fields, and for making some useful additions to it, and S. Yamana for his invaluable help with the proof of Proposition \ref{rt5N12}, case $\mathbf{i=13}$.